Anish99594/EduVerse/README.md

 ### Deployment

-1. Deploy the `EducationMarketPlace` contract on a supported Ethereum network.
+1. Deploy the `EducationMarketPlace` contract on a supported EDU Chain.
 2. Initialize the contract with the desired owner address.

 ### Listing a Resource